webOS Firmware Guide

 Browsebutton to locate the EPK on your local machine.

-- Follow the steps outlined in this guide for the Local Upgrade via USB method.
+- Follow the steps outlined above for the Local Upgrade via USB method.

 Updatebutton to start the upgrade.

-- You will receive a confirmation message once complete.
-If your device does not automatically restart after receiving that message, please do this manually.
+You will receive a confirmation message once complete.